Corazón Profundo

-Corazón Profundo (English: Deep Heart) is the thirteenth studio album by Colombian recording artist Carlos Vives, released by Sony Music on April 23, 2013.
+Corazón Profundo (transl.
+Deep Heart) is the thirteenth studio album by Colombian recording artist Carlos Vives, released by Sony Music on April 23, 2013.
 This was Vives's first studio album since 2009's Clásicos de la Provincia II and the first to feature all-new material since 2004's El Rock de Mi Pueblo.
-He was also away from the music industry Sony Music and returns after 20 years when he made the album Escalona: Vol. 2 in 1992.
+It was also the first album he released with Sony Music since Escalona: Vol. 2 (1992).

 The album's first single, "Volví a Nacer" was released on September 24, 2012.
 It peaked at #1 on the Colombian National-Report, US Billboard Latin Pop Songs and US Billboard Hot Latin Songs charts.
 The second single, "Como Le Gusta A Tu Cuerpo", featuring the Brazilian musician Michel Teló, was released on January 22, 2013 and peaked at #3 in the US Billboard Hot Latin Songs chart.
 The third single from the album, "Bailar Contigo", was released on May 5, 2013.

 Promotion

 Singles

 "Volví a Nacer" was released as the lead single of the album.
 The single debuted at the top of the Billboard Hot Latin Songs chart dated on the week of October 4, 2012 thanks to heavy airplay, giving Carlos Vives his fifth number one single on the chart.

 The same week the song peaked at number one in Colombia, Mexico and Venezuela.

 "Como Le Gusta A Tu Cuerpo" was released as the second single on January 22, 2013 and featured the Brazilian artist Michel Teló.

 "Bailar Contigo" was released to Colombian radio stations on May 5, 2013.

-"La Foto de los Dos" was released on October, 2013.
+"La Foto de los Dos" was released in October 2013.